HISTORY OF FIRST CORINTHIAN BAPTIST CHURCH

 With a desire to deeply engage the issues of the community, in December of 2016 Pastor Mike opened the H.O.P.E.
 (Healing On Purpose and Evolving) Center; the first faith-based mental health facility in Harlem.
 The H.O.P.E.
 Center is a manifestation of Pastor Mike’s vision to effectively support the vast mental health needs of the community.
 The center seeks to minimize the stigma that exists in many communities of color when seeking mental health services.

-Today, FCBC is dedicated to uphold its purpose statement:
+Today, FCBC is dedicated to uphold it's Identity Statement: